 In 2009, Adam Horowitz was named South Florida’s Most Effective Lawyer in the category of personal injury by the Daily Business Review for his groundbreaking work in sexual abuse litigation.
 Adam prevailed at trial in federal court against the United States government on behalf of a young Native American woman who was raped by a U.S. Army recruiter.
 In that landmark case, Elk v.
 United States, 87 Fed.
 Cl.
 70 (2009), Adam established a new precedent for Native Americans by using the “Bad Man Clause” of the Fort Laramie Treaty of 1868 to recover pain and suffering damages for the first time in the Treaty’s 140 year existence.

 Adam is no stranger to high-profile legal battles.
 He has tried numerous cases to jury verdict resulting in multi-million dollar awards for sexual abuse victims.
 Among those cases includes a jury verdict obtained in 2018 in excess of 70 million dollars ($70,000,000) for a woman raped by a co-worker on a yacht in Fort Lauderdale.
 As an advocate for survivors of sexual abuse, Adam has made countless television appearances and has been quoted extensively on the subject of sexual abuse and exploitation in media outlets, including the New York Times, Washington Post, Denver Post, Los Angeles Times, Orlando Sentinel, Palm Beach Post, Sun Sentinel, Buffalo News, Jacksonville Times-Union, Newark Star Ledger, and Pueblo Chieftain.

 Adam has achieved the AV® Preeminent™ Peer Review Rating from Martindale-Hubbell.
 This is the highest possible rating available for attorneys and demonstrates outstanding achievement, legal ability, and professional ethics.
-It is a testament to the fact that his peers rank him at the highest level of professional excellence.
+His client and peers consistently rank him at the highest level of professional excellence.
 He is also recognized as a Top Attorney and Rising Star by South Florida Super Lawyer Magazine and has achieved a perfect 10.0 rating from Avvo.